antmicro/benchalot/README.md

 The summary containing min, median, and max execution will be then printed to the terminal.
 Detailed results will be saved to `result.csv`.

-Benchmarker is much more capable.
+Benchalot is much more capable.
 For example look at the following configuration file:

 <!-- name="example-intermediate" -->